Contents

 How a financial hardship arrangement is reported to the Credit Reporting Bodies is dependent upon whether the relevant credit account is regulated by the National Credit Code (NCC).

-If your application for hardship assistance for a credit account that is not regulated by the NCC is successful, we will send you a letter describing how the hardship arrangement will be reported to the Credit Reporting Bodies.
+If your application for hardship assistance for a credit account that's not regulated by the NCC is successful, we'll send you a letter describing how the hardship arrangement will be reported to the Credit Reporting Bodies.

-If your loan, credit card or other credit product is regulated by the NCC then, for the period that a financial hardship arrangement is in place, we will report Financial Hardship Information (FHI) to the credit reporting bodies.
+If your loan, credit card or other credit product is regulated by the NCC then, for the period that a financial hardship arrangement is in place, we'll report FHI to the credit reporting bodies.
 This shows that a financial hardship arrangement was agreed with you.

-During the arrangement, your repayment history information will show that you have made your repayments on time provided you meet the agreed payments of the financial hardship arrangement (if any).
+During the arrangement, your repayment history information will show that you've made your repayments on time provided you meet the agreed payments of the financial hardship arrangement (if any).

-If you do not have any repayment obligations during your financial hardship arrangement at all (sometimes called a “payment break”), you will be reported as up-to-date while the financial hardship arrangement remains in place.
+If you don't have any repayment obligations during your financial hardship arrangement at all (sometimes called a “payment break”), you'll be reported as up-to-date while the financial hardship arrangement remains in place.

 What do you report on my credit report after the hardship assistance period?

-Before and after the hardship assistance period ends, we will report repayment history information (RHI) against your standard repayment obligations under your credit contract (rather than against the terms of your financial hardship arrangement) to the credit reporting bodies.
-When we report RHI, we will tell the credit reporting bodies if you are up to date with repayments under your credit contract or if you are overdue.
+Before and after the hardship assistance period ends, we'll report repayment history information (RHI) against your standard repayment obligations under your credit contract (rather than against the terms of your financial hardship arrangement) to the credit reporting bodies.
+When we report RHI, we'll tell the credit reporting bodies if you are up-to-date with repayments under your credit contract or if you are overdue.

 RHI reporting will remain on your credit report for 24 months.
 RHI can impact your credit score and credit providers might access this information to assess future lending applications.